henrylawson/henrylawson.net/website/_posts/2015-07-05-reinforcing-vs-balancing-feedback.markdown

 a change program typically fails because there is a strong balancing feedback loop present in the system that is auto correcting itself to maintain the current state.
-This may be due to the attitudes and goals of the system and a failure for the change program to target the correct causes.
+This may be due to the attitudes and goals of the system and a failure of the change program to target the correct causes.